 1. Preparing the Spaghetti Squash

-Begin by carefully cutting the spaghetti squash in half lengthwise and scooping out the seeds with a spoon.
-Place the squash halves on a trivet inside the Instant Pot.
-Add 1 cup of water to the pot, ensuring that the squash is elevated above the water.
-Secure the lid and set the Instant Pot to cook on high pressure for 7 minutes.
-Once the cooking time is complete, allow for a natural release of pressure for about 5 minutes before carefully performing a quick release for any remaining pressure.
-Remove the squash and let it cool slightly before using a fork to scrape out the flesh into spaghetti-like strands.
+Cut the squash in half lengthwise and scoop out the seeds.
+Put the halves on the metal trivet in the Instant Pot.
+Add 1 cup water into the pot so the squash sits above it.
+Close the lid and set to high pressure for 7 minutes.
+Once done, let it release naturally for 5 minutes then quick release the rest.
+Take the squash out and let cool.
+Use a fork to scrape out the flesh into spaghetti like strands.

 2. Preparing the Mushroom Ragu